-- 1.1 The draft Corporate Personal Debt Recovery Policy (Appendix A) sets out how Swansea Council will work with its customers and partners to collect personal debt and what it would do to help those who are in debt. - 1.2 Debt is defined as 'any amount owed that has not been paid by the due date.' - 1.3 The policy covers all personal debts owed to the Council, which includes, but is not limited to:
+- 1.1 The draft Corporate Personal Debt Recovery Policy (Appendix A) sets out how the Council will work with residents to collect personal debt and what we will do to help those who owe money to the Council. - 1.2 Debt is defined as 'any amount owed that has not been paid by the due date'.

+- 1.3 The policy will cover personal debts owed to the Council, which includes, but is not limited to:

 - Housing Rents

 - Council Tax

-- Parking Penalty Charge notices

 - Social Care fees

 - Housing Benefit Overpayments

 - Overpaid Council salaries and wages (current and former employees)

-- Parking season tickets

-- Housing recharges
+- Housing recharges for property damage

-- Berthing charges
+- Berthing fees and charges for boats

-- Fines for littering and dog fouling

 - Other debts owed to the authority